by Scott Mehl

 The palace underwent extensive renovations, as did the surrounding grounds.
 An area of about 8 acres was enclosed with an iron fence and high-tech security features were installed to ensure the privacy and safety of the new residents.
 Once all the work was completed, Crown Princess Victoria and Prince Daniel moved into Haga Palace on November 15, 2010.

 One feature in the grounds which remained is a small playhouse which had been a gift from King Gustav V to his great-grandchildren not long before his death in 1950.
-The playhouse is still in use today by Princess Estelle.
+The playhouse is still in use today by Crown Princess Victoria’s children

 Other notable features of the park include:

 Gustav III’s Pavilion was built for King Gustav III in the late 1780s.
 A previous building on the site was incorporated into the design, forming the central part of the pavilion, while two single-story wings were added.
 King Gustav III took up residence in December 1790, even though the construction was not fully completed.
 The Pavilion was finished several months after the King’s assassination in March 1792.
 The Pavilion was used by several successive sovereigns, and underwent several major restorations, in the 1840s, and again in the 1930s.
 Today, it is part of the tours of Haga Park and houses much of the Gustav III Haga Library.

 Across the grounds from Gustav III’s Pavilion are the Copper Tents, built in 1787 to serve as lodgings and stables for the royal guards.
 A large building is flanked by two smaller ones, all of which are decorated on the front with painted copper sheeting, designed to resemble Turkish tents.
 Today, the buildings contain a restaurant, a café, and the Haga Park Museum.